Coastal Stonecrop

 Maintenance

 Does not tolerate wet soils.
 Use as a succulent groundcover in low traffic areas.
 Great for a rock garden or container.
-Propagation: seed, cutting, division.
+Native habitat: sand or sandy soil and on ‘clay dunes’ near the coast, often under cacti and other shrubs.

 Blooms January-December.
 Produces sprawling stems with succulent leaves and flowers at the end.
 Flower color is rosy yellow with bright yellow stamens.
 The fruit is a follicle that splits on one side to release seeds.
 Larval host: Variegated Fritillary.